 This approach allow me to help my clients develop insight into and become aware of their values, beliefs and limitations and help them connect to and improve their relationship with themselves and others.

 The relationship we develop with ourselves over time often sets the tone for the relationship we have with others, as a result my approach to psychotherapy and counselling, is not to treat my clients in the same way a medical doctor treats a patient.
 Instead, I work with my clients to help them learn more about themselves and create changes in their thought patterns that lead to their desired personal growth by providing a safe space that that is respectful, confidential and non-judgmental in which my clients can explore their feelings freely, and work towards a better understanding of their emotions, thoughts, and ways of relating to other people.

 Sessions are at the same time, and on the same day each week.
 I will normally work with you in an open-ended way or we can agree a set number of sessions, perhaps focusing on one key area.

 I am experienced in working with a wide variety of mental health and psychological issues.
 Your sessions with me are private and confidential.
 It is a safe place for you to talk and for us to examine your difficulties within a professional therapeutic setting.

 For therapy to beneficial, both the therapist and client have to be able to work together to build a relationship, therefore choosing the right therapist is essential.
 It is about finding someone you feel comfortable with, someone you can trust and ultimately work with.
 Part of building that trust is knowing that therapist has undertaken a thorough and rigorous training, and is appropriately registered with the relevant professional ethical bodies.

 I hold the following professional qualifications:

 I am registered with the following professional bodies:

-In addition to my private practice I also work as an Honorary Psychotherapist in the NHS, at WPF Therapy and as a counsellor for an employee assistance programme.
+In addition to my private practice I also work as an Honorary Psychotherapist in the NHS and as a counsellor for an employee assistance program.